• Skip to primary navigation

 Join in with Charity Projects

-Christmas is not a fun time for everyone, so if you want to make a difference this year then why not join a charity project and help brighten someone else’s festive season?
-This could mean raising money, collecting food donations, or simple spending an hour of your time on Christmas Day to talk with people who are lonely.
-Making an effort to do something to help others gives you a good feeling, and it is also what the spirit of Christmas is all about.
+Christmas isn’t fun for everyone, so if you want to make a difference this year, why not join a charity project and help brighten someone else’s festive season?
+This could mean raising money, collecting food donations, or simply spending an hour of your time on Christmas Day to talk with lonely people.
+Making an effort to help others gives you a good feeling, and it is also what the spirit of Christmas is all about.

 Go on Holiday

 If you are fed up with the cold weather, then why not spend Christmas somewhere hot and sunny?
-Going abroad for Christmas gives you the opportunity to experience another culture, and you will have a new set of festive ideas that you might like to make your own.
-Organising a winter sun holiday can be just the thing you need to escape the build up to Christmas, and you can return feeling refreshed and ready for the New Year.
+Going abroad for Christmas allows you to experience another culture, and you will have a new set of festive ideas that you might like to make your own.
+Organising a winter sun holiday can be just the thing you need to escape the build-up to Christmas, and you can return feeling refreshed and ready for the New Year.

 Christmas Day is a day of traditions, but that doesn’t mean that you can’t swap things around now and then, or start new traditions!
-Christmas time is all about spending time with the people you love, and doing things to help others.
-That could be by cooking a meal, being charitable or simple doing something nice.
-Where and how your spend Christmas doesn’t really matter, as long as you have fun together!
+Christmas time is all about spending time with the people you love and doing things to help others.
+That could be by cooking a meal, being charitable or simply doing something nice.
+Where and how you spend Christmas doesn’t really matter, as long as you have fun together!

 Will you try something different this year for the festive season?